timeteam/timeteam.github.io/_posts/Fiction/2016-10-16-the-dark-forest.md

 More hard science fiction by the author of the _Three-Body Problem_.
 Cracking good.

-Main premise:  It is a dangerous universe out there and alien contact is (of course) not going to be the starry-eyed utopian adventure portrayed by **Carl Sagan**, **Steven Spielberg**'s _ET_ and the like.
+Main premise:  It is a dangerous universe out there and alien contact is (of course) not going to be the starry-eyed utopian adventure portrayed by some (**Steven Spielberg**'s _ET_, for example).
 If there is other life, some of it will be far superior technologically and won't be wanting more upstart civilisations developing the same capabilities.
 So don't go waving a torch around ...

 Of course there is a story too, and although there is plenty of predictability in the plot there are still enough surprises and thought experiments based on a very well-informed vision of current physics to be a highly entertaining read.
 Like a lot of hard science fiction, this is a bit naïve in style and the characters are a bit thinly-drawn.
 But translating material like this from Chinese can't have been easy.
 Nevertheless, the ideas shine through.
 (Although it would be been sensational to have this material in the hands of a writer like **Iain M. Banks**.)